StarGate01/p8b-infinitime/README.md

 The (at least the one I have) P8b uses a different SPI flash chip.
 The bootloader is configured to accept either chip.

 In addition, the touch driver is a bit different.
-This fork automatically detects which driver is used and adjusts its logic accordingly.
 The P8b touch driver cannot wake up from sleep mode, so instead the accelerometer is used to detect taps and double taps to wake up.
+The touch driver configuration set in the factory may also vary.
+A compile time variable is provided.

 ## Download Binaries